Satyaprakash8543/Project1/README.md

 # My new Project

-This project was created form local syatem.
+This project was created form local System